 Executive Director, Global Defense

-Amanda Jane develops and operationalizes Special Programs to help mitigate global crises for U.S. Government Agencies, Private Sector clients, and select Foreign Governments, with the aim of creating security through economic improvements.
+Amanda Jane develops and operationalizes Special Programs to help mitigate global crises for U.S. government agencies, private sector clients, and select foreign governments.
+Ms. Jane creates security through economic improvements.

 Ms. Jane holds a Bachelor of Arts from the University of Virginia as well as a M.Ed. from Harvard University in Social Policy.
 She is also a former Presidential Management fellow.